-- $\hfill\square$ Identification of symmetries and conserved quantities.
+- \Box Identification of symmetries and conserved quantities.
 Application of conservation laws. - \Box One-dimensional motion in a conservative system with an arbitrary potential.
 The concept of turning points. - \Box Equilibrium of mechanical systems. - \Box Lagrangian methods. - □ The simple harmonic oscillator.
 Free and damped oscillations, inclusion of external forces, resonance.
 Calculation of the natural frequency for small oscillations about the minimum of an arbitrary potential. - \Box Motion in a central potential.
 Conservation of angular momentum. - □ Coupled harmonic oscillators.
 Normal modes of a system of masses, springs and pendula.
-Solution to initial-value problem. - \Box Rotational motion.
-The gyroscope.
-Rolling. - □ Oscillations and wave propagation in strings and membranes.
-Normal modes for particular boundary conditions.
-Solution to initial-value problem.
+Solution to initial-value problem. - □ Rotational motion about a single axis; angular momentum and rotational energy.

 - Thornton and Marion, Classical Dynamics of Particles and Systems

 - Fowles and Cassiday, Analytical Mechanics

-- Morin, Introduction to Classical Mechanics
+- Taylor, Classical Mechanics